 Dr. Douglas Drossman discusses the key features of the Toolkit.

-A select committee of expert clinicians from The Rome Foundation Board of Directors and Rome IV chapter members has worked over the last two years to refine information from these two sources to create an intelligent and flexible software platform capable of being modified as new information accumulates, ensuring that the toolkit provides the most up-to-date compendium of clinical information in one place.
+A select committee of expert clinicians from The Rome Foundation Board of Directors has worked over the last two years to refine information from these two sources to create an intelligent and flexible software platform capable of being modified as new information accumulates, ensuring that the toolkit provides the most up-to-date compendium of clinical information in one place.

 Users will have access to the full range of Rome IV diagnostic algorithms and MDCP treatment guidelines with options to explore, select, and de-select different factors or decision points in any order.
 Through its logical series of interactive questions, the toolkit will help practitioners in real-time care of their patients shape diagnostic and treatment pathways for optimal outcomes, and revise them later should new symptoms or conditions arise.